theelementalvr/VivoVR/README.md

 # VivoVR
-**VivoVR is a multiplayer VR framework built on Unity Multiplayer Services, designed to provide a smooth, scalable, and feature-rich networking solution tailored for Gorilla Tag fan games.
+**VivoVR is a multiplayer VR framework built on Unity Multiplayer Services, designed to provide a smooth, scalable, and feature-rich networking solution designed for Gorilla Tag fan games.
 It aims to be a modern alternative to PhotonVR, offering advanced integration, full player synchronization, and built-in voice chat support with Vivox.**

 # Features:
 **Player Synchronization:**